-Corina from Another Milestone shares everything you need to know about visiting Halkidiki, Greece.
+Corina from Another Milestone shares everything you need to know and all of the best things to do in Halkidiki, Greece.

-Halkidiki is an area located in the northern part of Greece.
-It is famous for its three peninsulas known as “the three legs” – Kassandra, Sithonia, and Mount Athos.
+Halkidiki Region is an area located in the northern part of Greece.
+It is famous for its three peninsulas known as “the three legs” – Kassandra Peninsula, Sithonia Peninsula, and Mount Athos.

 Mount Athos, the house of many monks and more than seven monasteries, makes Halkidiki famous.